 Germany Pavilion Shops

-Across to the other side of the Germany Pavilion is the popular Die Weihnachts Ecke commonly referred to as the little German Christmas Shop.
+Across the Germany Pavilion is the popular Die Weihnachts Ecke, commonly referred to as the little German Christmas Shop.

 This is the place to pick up a pickle ornament for your Christmas tree, among other things.